rdeioris/LuaMachine/README.md

 ```

+GET_FUNCTION_NAME_CHECKED is an Unreal Macro for sanitizing UFunction names.
+Albeit not necessary (the argument is the FName of the function) it is highly suggested to use it to avoid silent errors.

+You can call LuaState's offered api using the ULuaBlueprintFunctionLibrary class.

+Check its docs here:

 ## LuaValue

 LuaValue's are the way Unreal communicates with a specific Lua virtual machine.
 They contains values that both Lua and your project can use.